tvdboom/ATOM/README.md

 ATOM is a python package for exploration of ML problems.
 With just a few lines of code, you can compare the performance of multiple machine learning models on a given dataset, providing a quick insight on which algorithms performs best for the task at hand.
 Furthermore, ATOM contains a variety of plotting functions to help you analyze the models' performances.
 The pipeline takes the following steps:
 1. Data Cleaning
 	* Delete rows with missing values in target column
-	* Check validity of column types
+	* Check validity of feature types
+	* Remove columns with too many missing values
 	* Impute missing values in feature columns
-	* Encode categorical columns
+	* Encode categorical features
 	* Normalize data (if necessary)
 2. Perform feature selection
+	* Remove features with too high collinearity
+	* Remove features with too low variance
+	* Select best features according to the chosen strategy
-3. Loop over models
+3. Loop over models (either direct or via successive halving)
 	* Select hyperparameters using a Bayesian Optimization approach
 	* Perform a K-fold cross-validation of the model